 You will help to create a secure and positive environment for children and young people.

-You will manage day-to-day activities, offer one-to-one support and form positive relationships.
+You will manage day-to-day activities, including offering one-to-one support, escorting children around the site and supervising their association.
 You will help to build routines through education, social interactions and family relationships.

 |38%||of children and young people in custody come from a care environment|

 |1/3||have mental health issues|